Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A proto-example: braided systems of algebras

-From now on, we work in the settings of several interacting UAAs.
-After some general technical definitions, we study the compatibility of braidings $\sigma_{Ass}(V_i)$ for different UAAs~$V_i$ and interpret it in terms of (a multi-version of) braided tensor products of algebras.
+From now on, we work with several interacting UAAs~$V_i$.
+After some technical definitions, we study compatibilities between the braidings $\sigma_{Ass}(V_i)$, and interpret them in terms of (a multi-version of) braided tensor products of algebras.